History of Monash University: 2000 onwards

 In recent years, the University has been particularly prominent in medical research.
 A highlight of this came in 2000, when Professor Alan Trounson led the team of scientists which first announced to the world that nerve stem cells could be derived from embryonic stem cells, a discovery which led to a dramatic increase in interest in the potential of stem cells.
 To capitalise on its medical research capacity, the University has been awarded hundreds of millions of dollars in funding to develop large research facilities at its Clayton Campus.
 In 2006, the University began developing the $138 million Australian Regenerative Medicine Institute, which will be one of the largest stem cell research centres in the world when it opens in 2008.
 In addition to this, the University now houses the Australian Stem Cell Centre, Nanotechnology Victoria Limited (NanoVic), Stem Cell Sciences Limited and the largest monoclonal antibody production facility in the Southern Hemisphere.
 Such developments have made Monash the main location of stem cell research in Australia.
 It has also led to Monash being ranked in the top 20 universities in the world for biomedicine.
 In 2010, the John Monash Science School, Victoria's first specialist select-entry high school for students gifted in maths, science and technology, opened at the Clayton Campus.

-On 21 October 2002 Huan Yun "Allen" Xiang shot two people dead and injured five others on the Clayton campus.
+On 21 October 2002, Huan Yun "Allen" Xiang shot two people dead and injured five others on the Clayton campus.

-The current Vice-Chancellor of Monash University Professor Margaret Gardner.
-On 30 May 2008, Monash University celebrated its 50th Anniversary.
+The current vice-chancellor of Monash University is Professor Margaret Gardner.
+On 30 May 2008, Monash University celebrated its 50th anniversary.